lmillard79/URBS_BRCFScontroller/data/quickstart.md

 The `urbs_flood_interface.py` is an optimised version for Community Cloud.
 The new version:
 - ✅ Uses parquet files instead of text files
 - ✅ Implements smart caching with TTL
-- ✅ Includes memory optimization
+- ✅ Includes memory optimisation
 - ✅ Provides progressive loading
 - ✅ Has performance monitoring
 - ✅ Maintains your original functionality